What are calorifiers?

 and here for our tank in tank water heaters – which are high recovery water heaters

 Electric heater backup or top up

 Calorifiers can also have a backup or top up system for heating water, in the form of an immersion heater.

 The immersion heater is powered by electricity, and in the case of heating boiler failure or when heat pumps can’t heat the water heaters to the desired temperature (normally the maximum is 55C that a heat pump can produce – remember we require at least 60C) then they, by efficient means (electric has 100% efficiency) , either replaces the function of the heating coil to heat the potable hot water directly or additionally to the heat generated by the coil in the case of heat pump’s, tops up the hot water heating demand.

-Commercial buildings, the leisure industry and public buildings domestic hot water systems are fed by water heater calorifiers normally on a DHW secondary return system to ensure the hot water system is heated and maintained above the temperature required to prevent the risk of legionella’s disease.
+Commercial buildings, leisure industry, sports facilities and public buildings domestic hot water systems are fed by water heater calorifiers normally on a DHW secondary return system to ensure the hot water system is heated and maintained above the temperature required to prevent the risk of legionella’s disease.

 This guarantees that hot water is always accessible at any of the taps, regardless of their proximity to the calorifiers.

 Hot water cylinder temperature control

 All calorifiers require a thermostat to control the operation of the heat source supplying the water heater.